fgrosse/prioqueue/README.md

 func Example() {
 	// The queue will be backed by a slice and knowing its size ahead of time
 	// avoids unnecessary allocations.
-If you don't know how many items in
+If you don't know in advance how many
-	// advance then you can set n to 0 or a negative number instead.
-In this
+	// items you want to push then you can set n to 0 or a negative number
-	// case the slice used by the queue will start with the default slice
+	// instead.
+In this case the slice used by the queue will start with the
-	// capacity of Go.
+	// default slice capacity of Go.
 	n := 10

 	// We use a random number generator in this example to generate values.